chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 #### 1. Fix accounts

-Enable the local Administrator account by doing
+Enable the local Administrator account and delete the Vagrant account by doing

 * Control panel -&gt; User accounts -&gt; Manage another account -&gt; Administrator -&gt; Set a password for the Administrator account -&gt; Log out
 * Log in as Administrator using the new password, go into Control panel -&gt; Users -&gt; Remove User Acccounts -&gt; Delete the Vagrant account -&gt; Click delete files